-The Innovation Pillar within the new rail European partnership shall be the engine to deliver the technological and operational solutions to meet the expectations of the European rail sector matching a systemic transformation by 2031.
-Ensuring successful R&D&I outcomes of the set of Transforming Projects defined in Section 4 to 6 is the core of the Programme.
-Those Transforming Projects should focused on pre-deployment deliverables resulting from integrated and cost efficient research and innovation activities: they shall embed all needed technical, operational and process oriented work.
-As a deliberate choice, at this stage, it is proposed to focus on a limited number of nine Transforming Projects covering the full range of technology readiness level and in particular able to reach Large Scale Demonstrations (at TRL 9) for pre-deployment deliverables that would bridge the gap of the valley of death between research and innovative solutions successfully applied in the market.
+The Innovation Pillar within the new rail European Partnership will be the engine to deliver the technological and operational solutions to meet the expectations of the European rail sector matching a systemic transformation.
+Ensuring successful R&I outcomes of the set of Transforming Projects defined in Section 4 to 6 is the core of the Programme.
+Those Transforming Projects should focus on pre-deployment deliverables resulting from integrated and cost efficient research and innovation activities: they shall embed all the needed technical, operational and process-oriented work.
+As a deliberate choice, at this stage, it is proposed to focus on a limited number of nine Transforming Projects, covering the full range of technology readiness levels and in particular able to reach Large Scale Demonstrations (at TRL 9) for pre-deployment deliverables that would bridge the gap of the 'valley of death' between research and innovative solutions successfully applied in the market.

-This approach will allow for a better return on investment of the use of public and private funding as it will provide sufficiently developed and proven R&D&I results upon which the sector could build and transform the rail system, in a sectorial coordination within the System Pillar (see Section 3.1).
-Nevertheless, research and innovation is also prone to failure and recognizing to have failed to start on new basis shall be embedded in such wide Programme: the next rail R&D&I activities shall be a combination of exploration of new concepts and idea, evolution of progress achieved so far and delivery oriented activities at pre-deployment target.
+This approach will allow for a better return on investment from public and private funding as it will provide sufficiently developed and proven R&I results upon which the sector could build and transform the rail system, in a sectorial coordination within the System Pillar (see Section 3.1).
+Nevertheless, research and innovation is also prone to failure and recognizing to have failed to start on new basis shall be embedded in such wide Programme: the next rail R&I activities shall be a combination of exploration of new concepts and ideas, evolution of progress achieved so far and delivery-oriented activities for pre-deployment targets.

-The work of new rail European partnership will be focusing in providing:
+The work of new rail European Partnership will focus on providing:

-- ✓ greater value for the final users (being passenger or freight forwarders), as they will be able to benefit from new services and be involved in the pre-commercial solutions (through Large Scale Demonstrations) to shape with the members of the partnership the way how ondemand services are moving people & goods within and between cities, how in a multi-modal context rail is best interfaced with other transport modes and other services and how they can enjoy a seamless, worrying free experience; - ✓ an agile, interoperable and open environment, in which companies can optimise their operations within integrated European networks and interact with other businesses to deliver a sustainable and efficient mobility for Europe; - European rail industry competitiveness, through innovative assets which will enhance the capabilities of transporting and reliably servicing people and goods, mainly leveraging technological breakthroughs.
+- Greater value for the final users (passengers or freight forwarders), as they will be able to benefit from new interoperable and harmonised services and be involved in pre-commercial solutions (through Large Scale Demonstrations) to shape with the members of the Partnership the way how on-demand services are moving people and goods within and between cities, how in a multi-modal context rail is best interfaced with other transport modes and other services and how they can enjoy a seamless, worry-free experience; - An agile, interoperable and open environment, in which companies can optimise their operations within integrated European mobility networks and interact with other businesses to deliver a sustainable and efficient mobility for Europe; - ✓ European rail industry competitiveness, through innovative assets which will enhance the capabilities of transporting and reliably servicing people and goods, mainly leveraging technological breakthroughs.
 Also at global level: it will create the opportunity to export business models enabled by forefront technological and operational solutions, for European socio-economic growth.

-Figure 4 below presents the way how the nine Transforming Projects build upon each other to deliver the new partnership objectives with new services, optimised operations and innovative assets.
-Further details on functional and technical interdependencies as well as the proposed R&D&I content are provided in the Section 4 to 6.
+Figure 4 below presents the way the nine Transforming Projects build upon each other to deliver the new Partnership objectives with new services, optimised operations and innovative assets.
+Further details on functional and technical interdependencies as well as the proposed R&I content are provided in Section 4 to 6 operations and assets